Quentin Moore, the top 2021 JUCO tight end, verbally commits to UW Huskies

 “He’s going to be coming in with the expectation to play right away,” Huffman said.
 “Usually with the JUCOs you want them to play immediately and that’s why you’re going after JUCOs.
 They offer that immediate help.
 It may tell you how they’re feeling about Cade Otton’s professional chances.
 There’s always the possibility that he could leave after this year, and that would give them — with the two tight ends from the last class (Redman and West) — you can still develop those guys and bring them along while you bring in Moore for a quicker contribution.

 “In this class they’re going to miss out on some of the top tight ends that they’re after.
 So I think that makes getting Moore a little bit more pertinent in their efforts.
-So from a playing time standpoint I think he’s going to provide immediate depth.”
+So from a playing-time standpoint I think he’s going to provide immediate depth.”

-But what will he provide from a skill set standpoint?
+But what will he provide from a skill-set standpoint?

 “He’s a bigger version of Hunter Bryant, maybe not as dynamic of an athlete as pre-injury Hunter Bryant,” Huffman said.
 “The reason he ended up in Washington is that his dad (Mark Moore) was drafted by the Seahawks out of Oklahoma State (in the fourth round in 1987).
 He was a DB.
 He played there with Barry Sanders and Thurman Thomas.
 So he’s got good bloodlines.
 He’ll block, but he wants to split out wide and catch the ball.”